All Episodes

 changes or you know, free five or six or ten

-oil changes.
-And I mean my father in law included,
+And I mean my father in law.

-in at five thousand miles, like, oh, you're not due,
+it in at five thousand miles, like, oh, you're not due,

-we're not going to change it.
+We're not going to change it.
 And these cars burn oil,

 and you should continue to stay on the path of